Florida pompano: Fishing

 The pompano supports an important commercial and recreational fishery.
 Florida pompano are commercially fished in all states on the East Coast from Virginia to Texas, with Florida producing over 90% of the annual harvest.
 Harvesting occurs mostly along Florida's western coast, with some harvesting on the eastern coast and in the Banana and Indian Rivers.
 Between 1994 and 2006, it commanded dockside prices of more than $3 per pound of whole fish weight.

 Individually, Florida pompano are caught on light jigs and popping corks.
 They are very active on the line, testing light tackle beyond what their weight would suggest.
 They bite near oil rigs in the winter.

-From 1997-2000, the fishing mortality rates increased sharply.
+From 1997 to 2000, the fishing mortality rates increased sharply.
 However, an extensive study by the Florida Fish and Wildlife Conservation Commission concluded, as of 2005, the population of Florida pompano was healthy and the fishery was sustainable with current practices.